-The successful candidate will have the necessary credentials, experiences, competencies, and disposition to provide leadership and guidance in implementing existing, new, and interdisciplinary academic and professional programs and a student-run communityfocused health education clinic in the College of Health and Rehabilitation Sciences.
-Additionally, the successful candidate should have demonstrated experience in academic leadership (i.e., overseeing an academic unit college/school), promotion and tenure process, health-related programs, clinical practice, and budget management within a unionized environment.
-The ideal candidate will possess excellent communication and interpersonal skills, have demonstrated the ability to work collaboratively with faculty, students, staff, and other administrators: a commitment to academic excellence and accountability; an ability to work with faculty to continue to develop, articulate, and implement a constructive and workable vision for the College: and a record of demonstrated commitment to diversity, equity, and inclusion.
+The successful candidate will have the necessary credentials, experiences, competencies, and disposition to provide leadership and guidance in implementing existing, new, and interdisciplinary academic and professional business programs.
+Additionally, the successful candidate should have demonstrated experience in academic leadership (i.e., overseeing an academic unit college/school), promotion and tenure process within a unionized environment, and budget management.
+The ideal candidate will possess excellent communication and interpersonal skills, have demonstrated the ability to work collaboratively with faculty, students, staff, and other administrators; a commitment to academic excellence and accountability; an ability to work with faculty to continue to develop, articulate, and implement a constructive and workable vision for the School; and a record of demonstrated commitment to diversity, equity, and inclusion.